Kernel Modelling of Fading Memory Systems: Kernel modelling of fading memory systems

-Using these results, if the input space ${\cal U}_\text{past}$ is a compact subset of a separable Hilbert space, we can use kernel methods to approximate any functional in $C^0({\cal U}_\text{past},\R^{n})$ with a universal kernel.
-In Appendix~\ref{appendix}, we show that the set of bounded and rate limited signals is a compact subset of a separable Hilbert space with a fading memory norm.
-The same set of signals is adopted in the original work of Boyd and Chua.
+Using these results, if the input set $S$ is a compact subset of ${\cal U}_\text{past}$, we can use kernel methods to approximate any functional in $C^0(S,\R^{n})$ with a universal kernel.
+In the Appendix, we show that the set of bounded and rate-limited signals with a finite upper bound $C_2$ and Lipschitz constant $C_1$: {